COVID-19 Relief and Assistance

 How to apply for unemployment

 To receive unemployment benefits, individuals should apply for unemployment in the state where they were working.

-States are responsible for implementing the new unemployment duration (13 weeks) and providing the additional $600 to the claimant at the same time as the regular state benefit check.
+States are responsible for implementing the new unemployment duration (13 weeks).
+The 45 states approved for temporary funding will be responsible for providing the additional $300 in unemployment benefits.
 Please note that the checks may be sent separately.
 More information on filing for unemployment can be found on the Department of Labor’s website.